See it in action #

 <button>element will be injected with functionality to revert the sorting.

 whiteList: A selector pattern, separated by comma, to select only those tables for sorting that fall into the whitelist query.
+The selector

 blackList: A selector pattern, separated by comma, to not select those tables for sorting that fall into the whitelist query.